Category: Arkansas

 The first bathhouses weren’t really bathhouses.
 They were wooden planks surrounding excavated rock where the bathers would soak their feet.
 The first “bathhouse” which was more like a log cabin was built in 1830.
 During the height of Bathhouse Row, the spas were very elegant with stained glass, fountains, and works of art to make an establishment that rivaled those found in Europe.

 Please do not urinate in vapor.
-The things you have to tell people.
+The things you have to tell people not to do.

 There was a time when the opulent spas attracted not only the wealthy, but also sports heroes, politicians, and even mobsters.
 Hot Springs became just as known for gambling, prostitution, and organized crime as it was known for its water.
 The success of Bathhouse row has gone up and down through the years.
 During the 1940s there were twenty-four bathhouses in operation.
 Only two spas are operating today.
 You can go to the Quapaw or Buckstaff Bathhouses and soak in the hot spring water for a fee.
 The Buckstaff has been in continuous operation since it opened its doors back in 1912 and is the only continuously run bathhouse on Bathhouse Row.